vk2diy/adxi/README.md

  * __improved documentation__ hoping to facilitate learning
  * __using platformio__ to manage the firmware build and dependencies in a modern way

+## Update (2024-08-19)

+ * Issues largely resolved with the PA choke.
+   * Operating range was divided in to 3 band-groups (similar to resonator) and 2/3 completed with switching work yet to be done.
+   * Final band-group with the largest frequency range may need to be divided again
+ * It seems that to obtain good values for `C1` (Sokal) it will be [necessary to recompute those at each end of the operating band for each resonator and choke selection](https://people.physics.anu.edu.au/~dxt103/calculators/class-e.php), and also to switch those when either PA or resonator change.
+If these figures work out, however, then confidence in the design should grow.

 ## Update (2024-08-18)

  * MCU output expansion added to drive switched PA resonator inductance and capcitance to achieve full band range